ACLU sues for details of U.S. surveillance under executive order

 The case is American Civil Liberties Union et al v.
 National Security Agency et al, U.S. District Court, Southern District of New York, No. 13-9198.

-(Reporting by Nate Raymond; additional reporting by Mark Hosenball in Washington; Editing by Leslie Adler)
+(Reporting by Nate Raymond; additional reporting by Mark Hosenball in Washington; Editing by Leslie Adler and Ken Wills)